orbitalquark/textadept/doc/manual.md

 configure key bindings, extend menus, enhance support for file types and programming languages, and run arbitrary Lua code.
 These topics will be covered throughout the manual.
 Textadept's comprehensive [Lua API][] lists, among other things, all configurable settings for buffers, views, and modules.
+You can open your *~/.textadept/init.lua* file via `Ctrl+P` on Windows, Linux, and BSD, `⌘,` on macOS, and `M-~` in the terminal version.

 Here is a simple *~/.textadept/init.lua* for illustration: